Elsie Dalyell

 Elsie Jean Dalyell OBE (13 December 1881 – 1 November 1948) was an Australian medical doctor who specialised in pathology.
 During World War I, she served in the Royal Army Medical Corps across Europe, and was appointed an Officer of Order of the British Empire upon the conclusion of the war.
+In 1927 she co-founded a veneral disease clinic.

 Early life and education

-Dalyell was born in Newtown, New South Wales to James Melville Dalyell, a mining engineer, and Jean McGregor in 1881.
-She attended Sydney Girls' High School under its first headmistress Lucy Garvin. and subsequently the University of Sydney, where she studied arts and science for a year before transferring to medicine in 1906.
+Dalyell was born in 1881 in Newtown, New South Wales.
+Her parents were James Melville Dalyell, a mining engineer, and Jean McGregor.
+She attended Sydney Girls' High School under its first headmistress Lucy Garvin.
+She matriculated to the University of Sydney, where she studied arts and science for a year, intending to become a teacher, before transferring to medicine in 1906.
 During her time at the university, she was a resident of The Women's College, which she shortly after described as "the most pleasant [time] in my life".
-She received her Bachelor of Medicine in 1909—becoming one of the first women in the faculty to graduate with first class honours—and completed a Master of Surgery in 1910.
+She received her Bachelor of Medicine in 1909, becoming one of the first women in the faculty to graduate with first class honours, and completed a Master of Surgery in 1910.